 At the risk of overstatement, dynamite was characterised as being extremely volatile in prior centuries.
 Just like Johannesburg, where the explosives factory was established at Modderfontein which was originally located far outside the municipal boundaries, so it was in the rest of South Africa.
 This blog deals with how Port Elizabeth dealt with this risk or in modern parlance, its Risk Mitigation Strategy, during the 19th century.

 Before 1836, there were privately owned magazines in the vicinity of St. Stephen’s Street on Richmond Hill dating back many years.
 As the town expanded, these magazines were eventually surrounded by residential areas.
 This situation was intolerable for the residents as dynamite was notoriously volatile in that age.
-It was, without a doubt, regarded as a danger both as a storage location and when it was transported through the streets of the town.
+It was, without a doubt, regarded as a danger both as a storage location and while being transported through the streets of the town.
 What exacerbated the situation was the discovery of diamonds at Hopetown in the late 1850s and the discovery of gold on the Reef in 1886 by an Australian gold prospector George Harrison.
 In order to operate these mines, vast quantities of explosives were imported and the closest port was Port Elizabeth.